 Part 1 of Research Ethics and discussion of questionable research practices.
 Appropriate for all disciplines.

 Part 2 of Research Ethics and discussion of questionable research practices.
 Appropriate for all disciplines.

 Insider tips and informal rules of working in a research laboratory setting.
 This is an excellent session for students planning to work in science labs

-Research teams at MU will include graduate students, post doctoral fellows, and research staff in addition to faculty and undergraduates.
+Research teams at MU will include graduate students, post-doctoral fellows, and research staff in addition to faculty and undergraduates.
 This session is designed to help you bridge generational, cultural, and gender gaps so that you can develop meaningful relationships with your team members.
-Suggestions on how to learn more about someone’s background and life experiences will be discussed.s.
+Suggestions on how to learn more about someone’s background and life experiences will be discussed.

 In this webinar, we will discuss how to design your visual research presentation.
-Whether a poster, or PowerPoint presentation this workshop will provide you guidelines and tips to create a visual product that will inform your audience without overwhelming them.
+Whether a poster or PowerPoint presentation, this workshop will provide you with guidelines and tips to create a visual product that will inform your audience without overwhelming them.
 Aspects of video creation will also be covered as there is an overlap when creating a PowerPoint presentation with voiceover.

 Are you an artist looking to create your portfolio?
 In this digital age, and strengthened due to the pandemic virtual communications and presentations have soared.
 Join us to learn how as an artist to best communicate yourself and your art in video format.

 Overview of policies for doing research with humans.
 This is a good session for students who will need to complete Human Subjects Research Training to do survey or interview research.